martinelsner/lxmf-group/docs/nixos-service.md

 # Running lxmf-group on NixOS

+**Prerequisite:** rnsd must be running. lxmf-group does not start its own Reticulum instance — it connects to an existing rnsd process via `require_shared_instance=True`.
+Ensure rnsd is enabled and started before lxmf-group.

 This project includes a `default.nix`.
 On NixOS you can fetch and import it directly.

 Add the following to your `configuration.nix`: